-The next Population Genomics Workshop will be held on the 26th-28th February 2019 at the NERC Biomolecular Analysis Facility at the University of Sheffield.
+The date of the next Population Genomics Workshop has not yet been set.
+It will be held at the NERC Biomolecular Analysis Facility at the University of Sheffield.

 This course will introduce participants to a variety of population genomics analyses for large next generation sequencing (NGS) datasets.
 It will include discussion on single nucleotide polymorphism (SNP) calling and filtering options, an introduction to population genomics statistics using the PopGenome R package, examining genetic structure, Fst-based analyses such as outlier detection/genomic islands of divergence, and genome-wide association analysis (GWAS).